ncborcherding/Trex/README.md

 ## Eigen value matrix

 The Trex algorithm iteratively corrects PCA embeddings.
 To input your own low dimensional embeddings directly, set `do_pca=FALSE`.
-Harmony is packaged with a small dataset
+Harmony is packaged with a small dataset.
+If single-cell objects are not filtered for T cells with TCR,  `calculatemaTrex()` will still return values, however TREX_1 will be based on the disparity of TCR-containing and TCR-non-containg cells based on the Trex algorithm.

 ```r
 library(Trex)